Polyrhythm/UE5_AdvancedMonitor/README.md

 # Advanced Monitor Plugin
-This is currently in an early state!
-Don't sue me if your computer catches fire!
+This is currently in an early state.
+Feel free to make suggestions or request support.

 ## Intro
-This plugin aims to add some color grading-friendly monitors for keeping an eye on your exposure and levels while grading or adjusting exposure inside of UE4.
+This plugin aims to add some color grading-friendly monitors for keeping an eye on your exposure and levels while grading or adjusting exposure inside of UE5.

 These tools are implemented using PostProcess materials and custom HLSL nodes.
 This is intended to be for editor use only but nothing is stopping you from shipping a runtime with these materials enabled.